 - Low- to very-low incomes

-remaining potential eligible applicant pipeline and may choose to re-allocate funds from one reserved amount to the other or place remaining applicants on hold until priority household applicants are fully processed and needs most realized.
+remaining potential eligible applicant pipeline and may choose to re-allocate funds from one reserved amount to the other or place remaining applicants on hold until priority household applicants are fully processed and need most realized.
 As program application intake production is monitored, DEO may choose to adjust the percentage of reserved funding or re-allocate additional funding from other programs with less production to maximize assistance for priority applicants eligible and seeking Housing Repair Program assistance.

-Basis for Calculating Housing Assistance Awards
+The Basis for Calculating Housing Assistance Awards

 If eligible and awarded, housing assistance award calculations may be based on the following factors:

 1. In order to ensure that housing assistance amounts are cost reasonable, the maximum amount of CDBG-DR assistance available to a beneficiary under the Housing Repair Program is $150,000.
 In cases of demonstrable hardship or where local housing markets warrant an increase of the cap, beneficiaries may propose an alternative cap to DEO for review and approval.
 An increased cap may also be used to provide funding for difficult or unexpected repairs above and beyond the housing caps.